GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/2_Tools_and_setup.md

     - The Optimized Dynamic Genome/Graph Implementation (ODGI) is employed for graph manipulation (https://github.com/pangenome/odgi).
     - The VG Toolkit is utilized for variant calling with NGS against a pangenome graph reference (https://github.com/vgteam/vg).
     - Mash is used to estimate pairwise distances among genomes (https://github.com/marbl/Mash).
+    - ProgressiveMauve is utilized to verify the alignment of genomes (https://darlinglab.org/mauve/user-guide/progressivemauve.html)
     - Circlator is employed to fix the starting point of genomes (https://sanger-pathogens.github.io/circlator/).
     - SAMtools is used to build an index of input FASTA files (https://github.com/samtools/samtools).
     - BCFtools is used to check the statistics of VCF files (https://github.com/samtools/bcftools).